Muragami/PC-8-Packer/readme.md

 ## C output format

-If you select .c output format, it creates a C language source file that can fill a bitmap with the encoded font data, plus the font character width and height.
+If you select .c output format, it creates a C language source file that holds the encoded font data as BASE64 text, plus the font character width and height.
 The font bitmap is width * 32 wide and height * 8 tall (a 32x8 matrix of 0-255 characters starting on the top left).

 ## JSON output format

-If you select JSON output format, it creates a .json data file with the font name, width, and height, plus an array of strings that make up the ascii encoded 1 bit data for the font.
+If you select JSON output format, it creates a .json data file with the font name, width, and height, plus an array of strings that make up the BASE64 encoded 1 bit data for the font.

-## 6-bit encoded data
+## BASE-64 encoded data

-The bitmap bits are encoded as 24 image bits into 4 eight bit ascii characters.
-The process to decode them is very simple: subtract 48 from the ascii character value, and if that results in -1 that means the value is 44 (catch and replace).
-Then you have a 6 bit value to pull the pixel values from.
-Repeat over every 4 eight byte values until each line is decoded.
+The bitmap bits are encoded as BASE64 for ease of encoding/decoding.